 Fund management fees are recognised on an accrual basis and charged to the statement of comprehensive income.
-Fund management fees are charged at agreed rates with the Fund Manager and as stated in the Terms and Conditions of the Fund.
+Fund management fees are charged at agreed rates with the Fund Manager and as stated in the terms and conditions of the Fund.

-Net gain or loss on financial assets and liabilities at Fair Value through Profit or Loss ("FVTPL")
+Net gain or loss on financial assets and liabilities at FVTPL